Data integration of non-probability and probability samples with deterministic predictive mean matching: Additional simulations

 We adapt the same setting as in section \ref{sec-appen-sim-1} and define additional target variable $Y_{3}=x_{1}x_{2}\epsilon$ (with $\mathbb{E}(Y_3)=0$).
 Table \ref{tab-appen-sim-3} shows the results of this simulation study.
 As expected, the proposed PMM estimators based on non-parametric regression are characterised by negligible bias, but the variance is significantly larger than that of the GLM estimator for $Y_1$.
 The NN estimator is characterised with significantly larger variance than the proposed estimators.

-As expected, the bias and variance for GLM are large compared to the non-parametric PMM estimators for non-linear variables ($Y_2$ and $Y_3$).
+As expected, the bias and variance for GLM are large compared to the non-parametric PMM estimators for the non-linear variable $Y_2$.
 Note that the PMM A ($\hat{y}-\hat{y}$ matching) estimator is almost unbiased even when the target variables are highly non-linear.
-Owing to $\mathbb{E}(Y_3)=0$ for the last variable, the coverage is close to 100\%.
+For the last variable $Y_3$ (with $\mathbb{E}(Y_3)=0$), the GLM estimator over-covers, whereas the PMM~B estimator markedly under-covers.